Actindo-AG/Documentation/Accounting/Integration/07_ManageBWAReports.md

   > [Info] The width of the individual columns in the table header can also be modified using the mouse.

-6. Select the report line to be edited by clicking the checkbox on the left.
+6. Select any accounting report line to be edited by clicking the checkbox on the left.
 The toolbar is displayed in the right upper corner.

   ![Edit report lines](/Assets/Screenshots/Accounting/Settings/BWAReports/Edit_ReportLines.png "[Edit report lines]")